scarypuppp/deploy-a-django-app-to-heroku/README.md

 heroku git:remote -a <your app name>
 ```
 ### Install Gunicorn
 The default django server is only for development.
 You can't use that when you deploy it.
 App server we gonna use is Gunicorn.
-For the beginning install it on you local maching using
+For the beginning install it on you local machine using
 ```
 pip install gunicorn
 ```